FlorianDeconinck/AcrossProject/README.md

 ##Work of the moment

-* Pathfinder acceleration : JPS
+* Putting down the next "episodes"